The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 must be providing an intermediary service in relation to the exempt financial services transaction

-if the financial services transaction falls within VATA 1994, Sch 9, Part II, Group 5, item 1, 2, 3 or 4, the intermediary must be undertaking work that is preparatory to the conclusion of a contract
+if the financial services transaction falls within VATA 1994, Sch 9, Part II, Group 5, item 1, 2, 3 or 4, the intermediary must be undertaking work that is preparatory to the